 Daly City is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 106,562 people and 19 constituent neighborhoods, Daly City is the 65th largest community in California.

 Daly City home prices are not only among the most expensive in California, but Daly City real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Daly City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Daly City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Daly City are a mix of both white- and blue-collar jobs.
 Overall, Daly City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Daly City who work in office and administrative support (16.46%), sales jobs (11.38%), and food service (7.50%).
+There are especially a lot of people living in Daly City who work in office and administrative support (16.37%), sales jobs (11.07%), and food service (8.12%).

 Also of interest is that Daly City has more people living here who work in computers and math than 95% of the places in the US.